abhijit-hota/tcp-congestion-control-algorithm/README.md

     This is the entry point for the simulator CLI application.
 The program accepts a number of parameters, calls the required functions that handle the simulation and outputs a graph of the congestion windows vs. sequence numbers.
 The detailed usage and options are [given below](#usage).

     [`argparse`](https://docs.python.org/3/library/argparse.html) from the standard library is used to parse and document the arguments.

 - **`core.py`**
-  This file consists of one function called `simulate` which is the most important part of this project.
-That function contains the actual simulation code.
+  This file consists of one function called `simulate` which is contains the actual simulation code.
 The `simulate` function takes all the parameters which are required for the simulation and returns a sequential list of congestion windows to be used for plotting or logging.

   The algorithm is documented in the form of comments.

 - **`utils.py`**
-  This file contains 2 helper functions that take the congestion window values as input and output the graph and write them to a file.
+  This file contains a helper function that take the congestion window values as input and outputs a graph and writes them to a file.

-  It also contains a helper class which basically adds abstraction for the options to be passed around.
+  It also contains a helper class which basically adds abstraction and typings for the options to be passed around.

 - **`simulate_from_parameters.py`**
   This file is an independent file which calls the `simulate` function with all the different variables mentioned in the problem statement and outputs log and image files to a `figures` folder.